Harish296/Worlder/README.md

 This repository is created for Task 2: Knowledge of Security Vulnerabilities.
 For this task, I chose to demonstrate the following three common security vulnerabilities:

-1. SQL injection–prone input handling
+1. SQL injection–prone input handling - User input is directly passed to the query which allows attackers to manipulate the query to their needs.
-2. Insecure file handling
+2. Insecure file handling - User input is used to access files without restrictions allowing attackers to access files which they don't have access to it.
-3. Missing input validation
+3. Missing input validation - User input is not properly checked, allowing invalid or malicious data to be passed.

 To demonstrate these issues clearly, I created two Python scripts: vulnerable.py(insecure version) and secure.py(secure version).
 Since SQL injection is one of the selected vulnerabilities, I also created a separate script called database.py, which creates a SQLite database containing sample user records.